rom-py/rompy/docs/source/core_concepts.rst

     rompy.core.BaseConfig

-There is information about each of these in the documentation of each object, but at a high level, is the high level framework that renders the config object and controls the period of which the model is run, and the config object is responsible for producing model configuration.
+There is information about each of these in the documentation of each object, but at a high level, ModelRun is the high level framework that renders the config object and controls the period of which the model is run, and the config object is responsible for producing model configuration.